gitter-badger/Togethr/README.md

 2. Implement reporting system where students and faculty recommend students that need help to counselors.

+##Contact Us
+Our current team would love to hear from you!
+*Hilary Barr: hilarybarr@aya.yale.edu
+*Sid Patel: sidpatel13@gmail.com

 ##Development Environment Setup
 To get started,